 Disney Plus's catalogue comprises over 700 films and more than 400 TV series, from all-time classics to family favourites, including three of the four most profitable films ever made: Avatar, Avengers: Endgame and Star Wars: The Force Awakens.

-One of the service's biggest selling points is its slate of original shows, such as The Mandalorian, The World According To Jeff Goldblum, Clone Wars, The Imagineering Story and High School Musical: The Musical: The Series (yes, that is its real title).
+One of the service's biggest selling points is its slate of original shows, such as The Mandalorian, The Only Murders in the Building, Clone Wars, Hawkeye and High School Musical: The Musical: The Series (yes, that is its real title).
 Disney seems willing to splash the cash, announcing it plans to spend $8bn to $9bn on Disney Plus content alone in fiscal 2024, by which it hopes to have attracted over 230 million subscribers.

-That title-dropping expands to more than 30 films and 50 series from the Marvel universe, including Black Panther, Avengers: Endgame, Captain Marvel, Guardians Of The Galaxy and Marvel's Agents Of S.H.I.E.L.D.
+That title-dropping expands to more than 30 films and 50 series from the Marvel universe, including Black Panther, Avengers: Endgame, Guardians Of The Galaxy, Marvel's Agents Of S.H.I.E.L.D, Loki, WandaVision.

 Disney Plus is the only place to see Star Wars: The Rise of Skywalker, Captain Marvel and all future releases from both Lucasfilm and Marvel, and is the exclusive streaming hub for every Disney theatrical release from 2019 and beyond.
-And yes, the service also has over 600 episodes (30 seasons) of The Simpsons, too.
+And yes, the service is also home to The Simpsons, too.
+Considering Disney is increasingly casting its net further afield (Oscar-winning Nomadland is one such example) and is still making animated gems (Soul, we're looking at you), the future of the service's quality of content is hardly in doubt.
+What's more, the minimum theatrical run before Disney blockbusters are available to stream is now only 45 days, shortening the traditional gap between theatrical and streaming releases of 70 to 90 days.

-In Europe, Canada, New Zealand and the UK, Star has matured the service offering, appealing more to adults and sensibly introducing parent controls (which means parents can set limits on access for specific profiles based on content age ratings and introduce PIN locks on profiles with access to mature content).
+The arrival of Star has indeed matured the service offering, appealing more to adults and sensibly introducing parent controls (which means parents can set limits on access for specific profiles based on content age ratings and introduce PIN locks on profiles with access to mature content).
 Star arrived in February 2021 as a 270-film, 75-show proposition, including four originals and plans for future premieres.
 Highlights include – deep breath – Modern Family, The X-Files, Deadpool 2, The Grand Budapest Hotel, The Favourite, 24, Lost, Grey's Anatomy, Desperate Housewives, Prison Break, Scrubs, The Killing, How I Met Your Mother and Buffy the Vampire Slayer.

-4K support isn’t limited to just new titles, either.
+4K support isn’t limited to just new titles, though.
 Toy Story is in 4K HDR, as are the original Beauty And The Beast and The Lion King.
-Classics such as Alice In Wonderland, Pinocchio, Cinderella, The Jungle Book and Sleeping Beauty are presented in Full HD with 5.1 audio.
+Classics such as Alice In Wonderland, Pinocchio, Cinderella, The Jungle Book and Sleeping Beauty are presented in Full HD with 5.1 audio, too.

-The fact you can download these titles in full 4K onto a compatible tablet or smartphone is arguably one of the best-value features of Disney+, considering the cost of individual 4K movies to rent or buy.
+The fact you can download these titles in their full resolution onto a compatible tablet or smartphone is arguably one of the best-value features of Disney+, considering the cost of individual 4K movies to rent or buy.

 Downloads are unlimited, don't expire, and can be downloaded on up to 10 devices.
-The same treatment isn't so abundant with TV shows, with 4K HDR material limited to a handful of new Disney Originals series.
+The same treatment isn't so abundant with TV shows, with 4K HDR material limited to some new Disney Original series.

-The service not only has plenty of content in 5.1 audio, it also supports Dolby Atmos, which was probably to be expected, given Disney's commitment to the format – the very first theatrical Atmos release was Disney's Brave, after all.
+The service not only has plenty of content in 5.1 audio; it also supports Dolby Atmos, which was probably to be expected, given Disney's commitment to the format – the first-ever theatrical Dolby Atmos release was Disney's Brave, after all.

-Atmos content on Disney Plus spans over 100 titles – all movies, shorts and the odd Disney Original – including The Pirates Of The Caribbean franchise, The Mandalorian, WALL-E, Thor: Ragnarok, Star Wars: The Last Jedi, Guardians Of The Galaxy Vol 2, Big Hero 6 and the Captain Americas.
-Those same titles are also available in Dolby Vision HDR.
+Atmos content on Disney Plus is prolific – all movies, shorts and the odd Disney Original – including The Pirates Of The Caribbean franchise, The Mandalorian, WALL-E, Thor: Ragnarok, Star Wars: The Last Jedi, Guardians Of The Galaxy Vol 2, Big Hero 6 and the Captain Americas.
+Those same titles are also available in Dolby Vision HDR for subscribers who own a Dolby Vision TV.

 Ease of use